-With the season eight premiere of Game of Thrones just a few months away, there's not much time left to theorize about how this epic story is going to end.
+With the season eight premiere of Game of Thrones just days away, there's not much time left to theorize about how this epic story is going to end.
 Thankfully, there are still some cool theories on the internet that are just intriguing and unexpected enough that they could end up being true.
 Reddit user lobcity414 recently shared one such theory with fans.
 They suggest that Game of Thrones is, in part, a Biblical allegory and that the Night King might not be the ultimate evil we think that he is.

 Let's start at the top.
 Lobcity414 begins their theory by stating that each of the great houses of Westeros represents one of the seven deadly sins.
 Now, there's some debate about the houses mentioned in the theory and which sin they should represent, but the theorist breaks them down like this: House Tyrell represents greed, House Baratheon is rage, House Targaryen is envy, the Martells are gluttony, House Frey represents sloth, House Stark is the embodiment of pride, and finally, House Lannister is lust.